kotborealis/hinaface/readme.md

 # Hinaface

 Small file upload server for friends and stupid crap.
-Files are stored for 4 days by default.
 Max file size is 500mb by default.

 ## Installation